South Africa: Cuisine

-South Africa is the origin of several successful multinational fast food chains.
-The most prominent is Nando's, founded in Johannesburg in 1987, which specializes in flame-grilled peri-peri chicken and operates more than 1,200 restaurants in over 30 countries worldwide.
-Other notable South African fast-food franchises include Wimpy, Steers, Debonairs Pizza, and Chicken Licken, many of which have expanded into other parts of Africa and beyond.
-International brands have also become deeply embedded in South Africa's fast-food landscape: the country ranks fifth in the world for the number of KFC outlets, with 960 restaurants—behind only China, the United States, Japan, and India.
+South Africa also has a highly developed fast-food culture, with several locally founded chains achieving national and international prominence.
+The most notable is Nando's, founded in Johannesburg in 1987, which specialises in flame-grilled peri-peri chicken and operates more than 1,250 outlets in over 23 countries.
+Other major South African fast-food franchises include Wimpy, Steers, Debonairs Pizza and Chicken Licken, many of which have expanded throughout Africa and other regions.
+International fast-food brands are also well established in South Africa; the country is among the world's leading markets for KFC outlets, reflecting the widespread popularity of fast food across income groups and urban centres.

-In the beverage industry, Monster Energy, though marketed as an American brand, was launched by South African-born entrepreneurs Rodney Sacks and Hilton Schlosberg, who immigrated to the United States and played a key role in the drink's global success.
+In the beverage sector, South Africa has played an influential role in both global energy drinks and wine.
+Monster Energy, although marketed as an American brand, was founded by South African-born entrepreneurs Rodney Sacks and Hilton Schlosberg, who relocated to the United States and played a central role in the company's international expansion.
+South African wine is also renowned internationally, with vineyards in regions such as Stellenbosch, Franschhoek, Paarl and Barrydale.
+These wine-producing areas form a significant part of the country's culinary tourism industry, contributing to South Africa's international reputation for food and drink.

-South Africa has also developed into a major wine producer, with some of the world's most renowned vineyards nestled in the scenic valleys of Stellenbosch, Franschhoek, Paarl, and Barrydale.
-These regions attract both local and international wine lovers, contributing to a flourishing culinary tourism industry that celebrates the country's food and drink as an essential part of the South African experience.